Evoke (LON:EVOK) Stock Price Down 10% – Here’s What Happened

-A number of equities research analysts have commented on the stock.
-Jefferies Financial Group reissued a “buy” rating and issued a GBX 140 ($1.81) price objective on shares of Evoke in a research report on Monday, December 16th.
-Berenberg Bank cut their target price on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a report on Wednesday, December 4th.
+EVOK has been the topic of a number of research analyst reports.
+Berenberg Bank cut their price objective on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.
+Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 140 ($1.81) price target on shares of Evoke in a research report on Monday, December 16th.

 Evoke Stock Performance

-Evoke (LON:EVOK – Get Free Report) last announced its earnings results on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
-Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-On average, equities research analysts forecast that Evoke plc will post 12.7648305 earnings per share for the current year.
+Evoke (LON:EVOK – Get Free Report) last announced its quarterly earnings data on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) EPS for the quarter.
+Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
+As a group, sell-side analysts predict that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.

 - Five stocks we like better than Evoke